goatshriek/stumpless/docs/roadmap.md

  * [DEPRECATE] **Stream target constructor using `int` instead of `Facility`** Enumerations are preferred for working with these set values in C++, and this function was inadvertently left in the library during development.
+ * [REMOVE] **Options and default facility from all target constructors** These are typically boilerplate, and if needed can be set with subsequent calls.
+This will allow for less verbose code in most use cases.

 ## 3.0.0
  * [REMOVE] **entry and element destructor synonyms**